Annual Education Report

 Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the district of Charlotte and our schools.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2021-22 educational progress for Charlotte Public Schools and our schools.
 The AER addresses the complex reporting information required by federal and some requirements of state laws.
 Our staff is available to help you understand this information.
-Please contact Matt Maitland, our Curriculum Director for help if you need assistance.
+Please contact CPS Central Office for help if you need assistance.

-The DISTRICT AER is available for you to review electronically or you may review a copy in the main office at your child’s school.
+The DISTRICT AER is available for you to review electronically by visiting the following website, or you may review a copy in the main office at your child’s school.
 Each school will also be communicating their own AER to parents directly.

 These reports contain the following information: